laurabaldassari/2019-500/projects/proposal/README.md

 ## Submission

-The Proposal is submitted via [Canvas](https://canvas.case.edu/) at any time in the month of February and must be approved by March 1.
+The Proposal is submitted via [Canvas](https://canvas.case.edu/) in two drafts.
+The initial draft is due in February, and the final version is due in early March, as specified in the [Course Schedule](https://github.com/THOMASELOVE/2019-500/blob/master/SCHEDULE.md).

 ## Contents